polysyllabic/chaos/docs/chaosConfigFiles.md

   `value`: If `random` is true, the number of child mods to select at random.
   (_Optional, default = 1_)

-Parent modifiers do not accept the `while` or `unless` condition lists.
+Parent modifiers do not accept the `while` condition list.

 The random-selection process will exclude picking any parent modifiers that use random selection, so recursively selecting the oneself is prevented.